outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 2. Bind Mount.

    Bind-mount a file or directory in the host to a file or directory in the container.
 The target can be read-only or read-write.
 For example, bind host */etc/resolv.conf* to a container, sharing name servers.

+   Attention please; to bind-mount a file, please provide the absolute path, otherwise the dest pathname in the container might be a directory!
+Check [How to mount a single file in a volume](https://stackoverflow.com/q/42248198/2336707).
 3. `tmpfs` Mount.

    Needless to say, *tmpfs* is a memory filesystem that let container stores data in host memory.